nanolaba/readme-generator/README.md

 - **Multi-language READMEs** - Support for EN/ZN/RU and any other languages
 - **Smart Variables** - Reusable content blocks
-- **Prebuilt Widgets** - Table of contents, file's import, TODOs and others
+- **Prebuilt Widgets** - Table of contents, file import, TODOs and others
 - **Flexible Integration** - CLI, Maven plugin, or Java library
 - **Extensibility** - Supports the ability to create custom widgets for content generation